 Many ADHD relationships are affected by similar patterns, especially when the disorder is under-managed.
 When you recognize these patterns, you can change them.

 1. Hyperfocus Dating.
 The biggest shock to ADHD relationships comes with the transition from courtship to marriage.
-Typically, a person with ADHD hyperfocuses on his partner in the early stages of a dating.
-He makes her feel she is the center of his world.
+Typically, a person with ADHD hyperfocuses on their partner in the early stages of a dating.
+They makes them feel like the center of their world.
 When the hyperfocus stops, the relationship changes dramatically.
 The non-ADHD partner takes it personally.

 My husband stopped hyperfocusing on me the day we got home from our honeymoon.
 Suddenly, he was gone — back to work, back to his regular life.
 I was left behind.
 After six months of marriage, I wondered if I had married the right man.
-The non-ADHD partner should remember that inattentiveness is not intentional, and find a way to forgive her partner.
+The non-ADHD partner should remember that inattentiveness is not intentional, and find a way to forgive their partner.
 Feeling ignored is painful.
 Address the issue head-on by establishing ways to improve your connections and intimacy, and allowing yourself to mourn the pain that hyperfocus shock has caused you both.

 2. Walking On Eggshells.
 Tantrums, anger, and rude behavior often accompany untreated ADHD symptoms.
 One man with ADHD described it to me as “having to anticipate my partner’s response to every single thing I do.
 I live my life trying to second-guess her, because I want to please her, but most of the time she’s just mad.”
 Changing behavior in both partners is critical to turning around a relationship.
 Don’t assume that anger or frustration in either partner is part of ADHD.
 Chances are good that you can get these things under control.